 When funding is tight, there's a natural inclination to apply to any and all opportunities, regardless of whether there's a good match between the level of experience (type or depth) sought by the funder and what your organization can offer.

 If the funder wants to fund work in a certain community/state/country, or for a specific beneficiary group, or in a particular technical area--and your organization has never worked in the target geographic area, lacks experience working with the beneficiary group of interest, and doesn't have staff with expertise in the given technical area--these are all signs that you should not apply..

 Is there a chance that the funder will consider experience working in a similar context with a related beneficiary population persuasive?
 Yes, there is a chance.
 However, the chance lessens depending on the quality of the competition.
 If you know that other organizations with impeccable qualifications in each of the key areas will also be pursuing the opportunity, you need to take a step back and consider as objectively as possible whether your organization will be competitive.
-In some cases perhaps you'll decide that it's worth applying despite the low odds of winning.
+In some cases, perhaps you'll decide it's worth applying despite the low chance of winning.
 And that's okay, as long as you go into the grant proposal process knowing there's a high risk of not getting a return on your investment.

 3. You Submit a Non-Compliant Proposal

 Finally!
 A funding opportunity comes along that's a perfect match.
 The funder funds the type of work are proposing to do, your organization works in a region that's a geographic priority for the funder, you have staff qualified to manage the project, and the funder awards grants at the level you are seeking.
 Unfortunately, again your grant proposal is still not funded.
 Under these circumstances, the reason your application wasn't successful may be because you failed to submit a compliant proposal.
 A grant application has two parts, the substantive content and the packaging of the application (which includes formatting).
 Both parts must adhere to the funder's guidelines to be compliant.